Bamenda: Education

 The Bamenda University of Science and Technology (BUST) is a brain child of The Industrial and Educational Development Company Ltd (INDECO).
 It was incorporated on 12 October 1995.

 INDECO and the university (BUST) were founded by the Late Rt.
 Hon.
 John Ngu Foncha, with the encouragement of the Cameroon Government.
 The university went operational in January 1998.
 At the request of government, BUST participated and contributed extensively to the drafting of the Law on Private Higher Education in Cameroon.

 BUST is a 4-year Arts, Science and Technology University.
 Degrees offered include B.A., BEd, BSc, HND.,SRN., AN., Lab.
 Tech., and Assist.
 Lab.
 Tech.
 Formalities for Post Graduate Studies have been put in place, to go operational by the academic year 2010/2011.

 Its main national affiliate is the University of Buéa, though other partnership arrangements are under way with the University of Dschang.
 The Bamenda University of Science and Technology is affiliated to the University of Osnabrück (Germany) and the University of Wales at Bangor.
 It trains college teachers, medical doctors etc. and graduates in Accountancy, management, marketing, and a number of other fields of study.

 Another institution of higher learning is National Polytechnic Bamenda, formerly National Polytechnic Bambui.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Archdiocese of Bamenda (Catholic Church), Evangelical Church of Cameroon (World Communion of Reformed Churches), Presbyterian Church in Cameroon (World Communion of Reformed Churches), Cameroon Baptist Convention (Baptist World Alliance), Full Gospel Mission Cameroon (Assemblies of God),.
+Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Archdiocese of Bamenda (Catholic Church), Evangelical Church of Cameroon (World Communion of Reformed Churches), Presbyterian Church in Cameroon (World Communion of Reformed Churches), Cameroon Baptist Convention (Baptist World Alliance), Full Gospel Mission Cameroon (Assemblies of God), and Church of God Ministry of Jesus Christ International.
 There are also Muslim mosques.